Leeds has a large number of sites that are managed by the Parks and Countryside service for the benefit of wildlife. These include:

 Such habitats support a wealth of wildlife that you may be surprised to find living in a big city.
 Species range from those we see fairly often like birds, frogs and bats to rarer animals and plants such as lizards, glow worms, orchids and crayfish.Forestry

-As well as maintaining nature reserves and woodlands, the Parks and Countryside Service looks after many of the trees you see around the city, particularly street trees.
-Find out more about tree management and how to deal with tree emergencies by looking at the related pages listed below.
+As well as maintaining nature reserves and woodlands, the Parks and Countryside Service looks after many of the trees you see around the city, such as street trees.

 section of this page.Events